vitabaks/docs/docs/management/upgrades.md

 - **Prepare pgbouncer configuration**
   - Note: if `pgbouncer_install` is `true`
   - Prepare PgBouncer configuration to redirect primary traffic
-    - Note: replase the 'host=' option value to target primary host address
+    - Note: replace the 'host=' option value with the target primary host address
   - Prepare PgBouncer configuration to redirect replica traffic
-    - Note: replase the 'host=' option value to target secondary hosts address
+    - Note: replace the 'host=' option value with the target secondary hosts addresses
   - Temporarily disable TLS from PgBouncer to Postgres during redirect
     - Note: if self-signed certificates are used (tls_cert_generate = true), target cluster uses a different CA, so PgBouncer on source may fail to verify TLS when connecting to Postgres on target
 - **Increase all sequence values**